Exabyte-io/documentation/docs/collaboration/sharing/actions.md

 ## Animation

 In the example below, we demonstrate how to share a Material (Silicon).
 We share it with other users informed about the shareable link, and with another added Account called "Team Exabyte.io".
-To both sharing options, read permissions are finally granted:
+To both sharing options, read permissions are finally granted.

  <img data-gifffer="/images/entity-sharing.gif" />